BESS Dispatch Optimization for IPPs: How SoH Errors Create Revenue Leakage

 Based on typical 10 MW / 20 MWh BESS assets operating in Singapore's ancillary services market:

-Correcting a +10 point SoH overestimate through physics-informed dispatch removes S$145k–280k in annual risk exposure for a standard 10 MW asset.
-The Verify audit + Horizon annual subscription is materially lower than any of these figures.
+Correcting a +10 point SoH overestimate through physics-informed dispatch removes S$145k to S$280k in annual risk exposure for a standard 10 MW asset.
+A proper baseline plus a disciplined monitoring layer is materially smaller than any of these figures.

 Singapore Regulatory Context

 EMA's Market Rules require BESS operators to maintain accurate metering and capacity declarations.
-Incorrect capacity bids resulting from BMS SoH errors are not a regulatory defence — the asset owner is responsible for the accuracy of their declarations.
+Incorrect capacity bids resulting from BMS SoH errors are not a regulatory defence.
+The asset owner is responsible for the accuracy of those declarations.

-As EMA increases BESS penetration targets and ancillary services procurement — the Authority's Forward SG grid plan projects significantly higher BESS capacity by 2030 — enforcement of declaration accuracy is expected to tighten.
+As EMA increases BESS penetration targets and ancillary services procurement, with the Forward SG grid plan projecting significantly higher BESS capacity by 2030, enforcement of declaration accuracy is likely to tighten.
 Operators relying on uncalibrated BMS SoH figures face both financial and compliance risk.

-The BESS operators who outperform in Singapore's electricity market in the next 5 years will be those who manage assets based on physics, not BMS approximations.
-State-of-Health accuracy is not a back-office data quality question — it sits directly in your revenue P&L.
+The BESS operators who outperform in Singapore's electricity market over the next five years will be the ones who manage assets based on physics, not BMS approximations.
+State-of-Health accuracy is not a back-office data-quality question.
+It sits directly in your revenue P&L.

 Commission a SoH Calibration Audit → | Explore Horizon Real-Time Monitoring